mariojgt-courses/fireTakeaway-mobile/README.md

 - npm install
 - ionic server
+# Make sure you runing on the lasted version of the packages using
+- npm outdate
+- npm upgrade

 if you don't have ionic installed you can find the documentation in here https://ionicframework.com/docs/intro/cli ,